Not all actors take acting classes. Here are seven famous actors that never took an acting class.

-When Cameron Diaz lived in California, she was approached by a famous photographer, Jeff Dunas who asked who was her agent.
+When Cameron Diaz lived in California, she was approached by a famous photographer, Jeff Dunas, who asked who her agent was.
 When she told him she did not have one, the photographer gave her his business card and told her to reach out to him once she lands an agent.
 Cameron later decided to become a model with Elite modeling agency.
-Diaz would work on small roles including ‘Fear and Loathing in Las Vegas.’
-But, four years later she would land the leading role in ‘The Mask.’
+Diaz would work on small roles, including ‘Fear and Loathing in Las Vegas.’
+But, four years later, she would land the leading role in ‘The Mask.’

 #5.
 Brad Pitt

-Brad Pitt took $325 he had saved up and drove from Missouri to Hollywood to become an actor.
-When he made it to Los Angeles, California he only had $225 left.
-Hungry, Pitt went to McDonald’s.
-While he was waiting for his order, he saw an ad in the newspaper for work as an extra in a movie.
+Brad Pitt took $325.
+He had saved up and drove from Missouri to Hollywood to become an actor.
+When he made it to Los Angeles, California, he only had $225 left.
+Hungry, Pitt, went to McDonald’s.
+He was waiting for his order when he saw an ad in the newspaper for work as an extra in a movie.
 He auditioned and landed the background acting role.

 #6.
 Johnny Depp

 Johnny Depp moved into and out of more than 20 homes before he was 12 years old.
 When he was older, he would move from Florida to California to become a musician.
 To support his musical career, he took a job as a telemarketer selling ink pens over the phone.
 He refers to that as “his first acting job.”